Mich-L5/Booknotes/booknotes/README.md

 ##### **Step 6: Organize and cleanup**

 If at any point the user wants to delete any books for any reason, they can do so by accessing the "Delete a Book" button available under the respective categorie ("Currently Reading", "Completed", or "Want to Read").

-#### **Challenges:**
-##### **Duplicate book entries causing database issues:**

-One of the main challenges I encountered was when testing the app, I noticed that if two books in the database had the same title, it would cause issues in the database records.
-Whenever a book needed to be updated (whether notes added, book completed, book deleted, etc.) the SQL query would affect all records with the same book title.
-To prevent this from happening, I added error-checking that only allows each user to create unique book names (duplicates per user are not allowed).

-##### **Wrong date/time format:**

-Another challenge I encountered was that whenever a user would add a notes entry, the datetime function would print out the wrong time (3 hours behind I believe it was).
-After some research, some trial and error, and some testing, the solution I decided to implement was to put the datetime function's output through a formula that sets the time back to the correct time.